July 12, 2023

 $ rename.ul expression replacement files

-expression is the occurence of the expression to be replaced. replacement is the part of the expression that will be replaced. files is the name of the files.
+where expression is the occurence of the expression to be replaced; replacement the part of the expression that will be replaced; and files the name of the files.

 For example, if you want to replace IMG by _IMG in all the files starting by IMG, run